A digitally restored photo from a family history project

 Like many of the pieces of paper, film and tape that make up records of our past, digital content is not built to last.
 Digitised copies are just as difficult to care for and keep as the originals, and in some cases can disappear much faster.
 Family photos from over one hundred years ago may be still easily viewable, yet a compact disc of photos may corrupt and become unreadable within a few years.
 It is important to use digital scanners, cameras and storage in a way that will increase, not shorten, the life of your family's historical records.

 Used wisely, digital tools will allow you to share and build a resource that will last for generations.
-Here are some steps you can take, based on Make it Digital's content lifecycle to help make that happen.
+Here are some steps you can take to help make that happen.

 Deciding what to digitise for you family history and how to organise it can be a little overwhelming.
 Sometimes it's difficult to know where to start: should you scan those slides, get that videotape digitised, or transcribe a journal?
 Some basic planning and prioritising can help get you started.
-Here are four pointers drawn from our Make it Digital Scorecard.
+If you already know what you want to digitise, skip to the next section.

 You can work out your purpose by asking yourself which of these is most important to happen first.
 Chances are there is no need to do everything at once, so take your time.
 Having a clear purpose will also make it easier to seek advice or help if you need it.